Inventory, lb : 0

 Perilla leaves are available year-round.

-Perilla leaves can be used in both raw and cooked applications.
-Extremely popular in Korean cuisine the leaves are commonly used as a wrap for rice, barbecued meats and vegetables.
-They are also popularly used in Korea to make a kimchee of sorts by marinating the leaves for an extended period with soy sauce, herbs, and spices.
-Perilla leaves can be sliced raw and added to salads or slice and incorporate into savory pancakes, breads and stir fries.
-Try using as a subsistence for basil in caprese salad or pesto sauce.
-The flavor of perilla leaves pairs well with chili, garlic, soy sauce, tofu, grilled meats such as fish, chicken, and beef, citrus, plums, green tea, and soft cheeses.
+Perilla leaves can be used in both raw and cooked applications such as stir-frying, sautéing, or boiling.
+They are used as a wrap for rice, barbecued meats, sushi, and vegetables and are also popularly used in Korea to make kimchee by marinating the leaves for an extended period with soy sauce, herbs, and spices.
+Perilla leaves can be sliced raw and added to salads or sliced and mixed into savory pancakes, bread, and stir-fries.
+They can also be deep-fried in batter and consumed as a crunchy side dish.
+The flavor of Perilla leaves pairs well with chili, garlic, soy sauce, tofu, grilled meats such as fish, chicken, and beef, citrus, plums, green tea, and soft cheeses.
 Perilla leaves will keep for a couple of days when wrapped in a damp paper towel and stored in a plastic bag in the refrigerator.
 Perilla leaves can also be preserved in soy sauce or blanched and stored in the refrigerator for up to a month.

 Recipes that include Perilla Leaves.
 One is easiest, three is harder.

 |The Vegan 8 Korea||Kkaennip Namul (Perilla Leaf Namul)|